Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 os.makedirs(self.results_dir, exist_ok=True)

 Key Takeaway: The most sensitive hyperparameter in domain adaptation is lambda_domain.
-Too high, and the model forgets how to classify anomalies.
+Too high, and the model loses its ability to classify anomalies.
 Too low, and domain adaptation has no effect.
-The progressive scheduling in our training script (DANN lambda schedule) addresses this by starting low and ramping up.
+The progressive scheduling in the training script (the DANN lambda schedule) addresses this by starting low and ramping upward.

 Generating Realistic Synthetic Data

-Before touching real proprietary data, you need a sandbox.
+Before working with proprietary data, a sandbox dataset is necessary.
 The script below generates two-domain synthetic time-series data with realistic characteristics: seasonal patterns, trends, multiple anomaly types, and domain-specific differences in noise, amplitude, and baseline offset.
-The source domain gets full labels; the target domain training set has no labels (simulating the real scenario), while the target test set has labels for evaluation.
+The source domain receives full labels, the target training set has no labels (which simulates the realistic scenario), and the target test set retains labels for evaluation purposes.

 generate_synthetic_data.py